moskomule/moskomule/README.md

 ### About!

-I'm [Ryuichiro Hataya, PhD](mosko.tokyo), a postdoctoral researcher at RIKEN ADSD.
+I'm [Ryuichiro Hataya, PhD](mosko.tokyo), a postdoctoral researcher at RIKEN ADSP.

 ### News